 How To Photograph In Low Light And Night?

-In this post, I am sharing simple techniques of photographing in low light and in the night without the use of flashlight.
+In this post, I am sharing simple techniques of photographing in low light and the night without the use of a flashlight.

 Let's start with sunset photography

 This is my favourite time of the day.
 There is a moment that the colour of light changes to red at sunset.
 It gives that satisfying warm feeling to end a day.
-Although such effect can also be enhanced with filters, I prefer to photograph the natural phenomenal change of light without filter.
+Although such an effect can also be enhanced with filters, I prefer to photograph the natural phenomenal change of light without a filter.